-With U-Haul trailers, the rental price includes registration, maintenance, inspections, insurance and other added costs.
-Renting simplifies the process tremendously because you can tow knowing everything is up to date and protected.
+But with U-Haul trailers, the rental price includes registration, maintenance, inspections, and insurance.
+On top of simplifying the process tremendously, renting with U-Haul provides peace of mind by ensuring everything is up to date and protected.

-After considering how often you use a trailer and the cost of ownership, it is time to think where you will store it.
-This question is one that is often overlooked but equally important.
-When not in use, you can store on your residence or a storage lot, depending on the size.
+Trailers can be pretty big, so where will you store them?
+This question is often overlooked but extremely important.
+When not in use, you can store a trailer somewhere on your residence or in a storage lot.
 If your home is not large enough to accommodate, keep in mind that a storage lot or unit comes with an added fee per month or year.

 Renting does not require any storage costs because you can reserve and pick up a trailer whenever you need.
-Simply return your trailer to your local U-Haul once complete.
-Online reservations make it easier to guarantee whichever type of trailer you need for the specific task.
+Simply return your trailer to your local U-Haul Center once you’re done!

 Peace of Mind

 U-Haul trailers are reliable and trustworthy.
-We do regular maintenance on our trailers ensuring they are your safest option.
-When renting a U-Haul trailer, you are backed up by 20,000+ U-Haul locations across the United States and Canada.
-If there is mechanical issue or flat tire, U-Haul provides 24 hour Roadside Assistance to help you.
-Another advantage to renting is that if the trailer has trouble or you get in an accident, it can be switched out with one of the other 100,000+ trailers in the rental fleet to keep you on task.
-If you choose to buy, you will have full responsibility if anything goes wrong.
+We do regular maintenance on our trailers to ensure they’re your safest option.
+When renting a U-Haul trailer, you’re also backed up by 20,000+ U-Haul locations across the United States and Canada.
+If there’s a mechanical issue or flat tire, we even provide 24-hour Roadside Assistance to help you.